Phonon thermal conductivity by non-local non-equilibrium molecular dynamics: Lennard-Jones crystal

-Figs.\ref{fig:powerlaw} and \ref{fig:error1} show results for $\kappa(q=2\pi/L)$ where $L=N_zd$ is the length of the simulation cell, and $d=a$.
-These calculations used a heat input per volume ${\dot e}\tau$ of 1.265$\epsilon$, the interval $\tau$ being $60\delta t$.
-The value of $\kappa$ in argon at $T=$80 K is measured \cite{Clayton} to be in the range 0.4 to 0.6 W/mK.
-Christen and Pollack \cite{Christen} found $\kappa(80K)\approx 0.30$ W/mK.
+Figs.\ref{fig:powerlaw} and \ref{fig:error1} show results for $\kappa(q=2\pi/L)$ where $L=N_xd$ is the length of the simulation cell, and $d=a$.
+These calculations use a heat input $H(\ell)\Delta t$ (per slab) of $1.265\epsilon\cos(2\pi\ell/N_S)$.
+The interval $\Delta t$ between heat insertions is $60\delta t$.
+The value of $\kappa$ in argon at $T=$80 K is measured \cite{Clayton1973} to be in the range 0.4 to 0.6 W/mK.
+Christen and Pollack \cite{Christen1975} found $\kappa(80K)\approx 0.30$ W/mK.
 Fig. \ref{fig:powerlaw} looks as if it might extrapolate linearly in the region $qa<0.1$ to a value around 23 in LJ units, whereas Fig. \ref{fig:error1} seems more convincingly linear in $\sqrt(qa)$, extrapolating to a value $\kappa(q=0)\approx$ 26 in LJ units.
 The LJ unit of thermal conductivity is $(k_B/\sigma^2)\sqrt(\epsilon/M)$=0.0188 /W/mK.
 Our LJ crystal simulation thus gives $\kappa\approx$ 0.49 W/mK.
-This compares with the value $0.16-0.17$ W/mK found by Turney {\it et al.} \cite{Turney}, 0.236 W/mK found by Omini and Sparavigna \cite{Omini}, 0.25 W/mK found (at 69.2K) by Kaburaki {\it et al.} \cite{Kaburaki}, $0.33-0.49$ W/mK (depending on density) found by Christen and Pollack \cite{Christen}, and 0.19 W/mK found by Chernatynskiy and Phillpot \cite{Chernatynskiy}.
+This compares with the value $0.16-0.17$ W/mK found by Turney {\it et al.} \cite{Turney2009}, 0.236 W/mK found by Omini and Sparavigna \cite{Omini1995}, 0.25 W/mK found (at 69.2K) by Kaburaki {\it et al.} \cite{Kaburaki2007}, $0.33-0.49$ W/mK (depending on density) found by Christen and Pollack \cite{Christen1975}, and 0.19 W/mK found by Chernatynskiy and Phillpot \cite{Chernatynskiy2010}.